 Well, here’s the thing.

 This on-going competitor threat means you can’t just rely on evolutionary ideas.

+They need to be prepared for that.
+For example, it’s no surprise so many car companies have launched electronic and hybrid cars since Tesla arrived on the scene.
 Or, that so many traditional media channels have jumped on the streaming bandwagon, since the success of Netflix.

 Marketing revolutionary ideas

+So, revolutionary ideas are a better choice, then?
+This isn’t building a better mousetrap.
+It’s buying a cat.
+Brilliant, eh?
 After all, who doesn’t like a good revolutionary idea?
-Just look at the words that attach themselves to revolutionary ideas.
+Just look at the words which attach themselves to revolutionary ideas.

 Bold.
 Brave.
 Breakthrough.